shuhei/dotfiles/README.md

 ### Version

-Use the latest version with lua enabled that is required by neocomplete plugin.
+Use the latest version of MacVim with lua enabled that is required by neocomplete plugin.

 On Mac: